JoeW-SCG/E-Paper-Calendar/README.md

 3.: Agenda-List Panel

 ## Main features
-* Display the date and a full monthly calendar or a list of today and the next days
+* Display a calendar with one of multiple designes
 * Optionally get RSS-Feed fetched and shown
-* Syncronise events from any online calendar (like google, yahoo etc.)
+* Syncronise events from any online calendar (like google, yahoo, etc.)
 * Get live weather data (including temperature, humidity, etc.) using openweathermap api

 ## Hardware required